mikefaille/Spark-Temperature/README.md

-To build light .jar for Spark cluster : sbt assemble
+To build light .jar for Spark cluster (without spark depedencies) : sbt assemble

-To run it standalone :
+To run it standalone (with spark depedencies): sbt run
-sbt run